GCuser99/tbXLLerator/README.md

         .FuncHelp = "Converts a number to its Roman Numeral representation" .Visible = True
         .Volatile = False
-        .ThreadSafe = True '<- this is needed to support Dynamic allocation with xlbitDLLFree .AddArgument Name:="range", Help:="range"
+        .ThreadSafe = True '<- this is needed to support fast multi-threaded calculation .AddArgument Name:="range", Help:="range"
         .Register
     End With